CaraAkame/nonomaker/README.md

 can: pick canvas size, blocksize, max waiting time for solving; draw a nonogram, check if it's solvable, and export as either the solution (screenshot below) or the blank version (so the clues with a blank canvas)

-to do: some QoL stuff (other themes, incorporate function from one file in the main file directly)
+to do: some QoL stuff (other themes, icons for the buttons)

-Sample:
+Sample (the new version has a new button layout):

 ![Screenshot](HelloWorld2.png)